sdsarun/sdsarun/README.md

-Programming Wisdom on Twitter: ""First, solve the problem.
-Then, write the code." — John Johnson"
+> "First, solve the problem.
+Then, write the code."
+— John Johnson